dotnet/runtime/docs/design/coreclr/botr/corelib.md

 }
 ```

-# Interactions with Other Subsystems
+# Interactions with other subsystems

 ## Debugger